 The holiday season is traditionally dedicated to sending joyful greetings to your loved ones.
-Whether you’ve written a humorous Christmas saying or sent your glad tidings with a Christmas bible verse, you’ll have to choose a personalized signature.
+Whether you’ve written a humorous Christmas saying or sent your glad tidings with a Christmas bible verse on your angel Christmas cards, you’ll have to choose a personalized signature.
 Deciding what to write in a Christmas card is significant all the way up until the very end of your greeting.

 The words you choose to close your personalized holiday wishes will signify your relationship with those you are sending to and it’s important to follow proper Christmas card etiquette.
 If you invest time into selecting the perfect closing, it will surely make a difference.
 Use our guide to leave your recipients with a sign-off that reflects the same tone and joyful holiday spirit as the rest of your Christmas greeting.